-COLLEGE COSTS
+♦ COLLEGE COSTS

 Okaloosa-Walton Community College's fees are designed to make college affordable for most students.
-The typical costs for attending OWCC for 16 semester hours are on page 14.
 Allowance should be added to these figures for room and board, personal expenses, medical insurance, transportation and supplies.
 Dependent students (living at home) usually have parental support, reducing direct education costs.
 Students should refer to the college schedule of classes each semester for offerings which involve special fees.